glpi-project/docdev/source/sourcecode.rst

 * ``tests/units`` for main core tests;
 * ``tests/api`` for API tests.

-You can choose to run tests on a whole directory, or on any file.
+You can choose to run tests on a whole directory, or on any file (+ on a specific method).
 You have to specify a bootstrap file each time:

 .. code-block:: bash

    $ atoum -bf tests/bootstrap.php -mcn 1 -d tests/units/
    [...]
    $ atoum -bf tests/bootstrap.php -f tests/units/Html.php
+   [...]
+   $ atoum -bf tests/bootstrap.php -f tests/functionnal/Ticket.php -m tests\units\Ticket::testTechAcls

 If you want to run the API tests suite, you need to run a development server: